gridbugs/hackmd-posts/ocaml-lsp-learning.md

 \ 'ocaml': ['opam', 'exec', 'ocamllsp', '--', '--fallback-read-dot-merlin'],
 \ }
 ```

+Note that it runs the command `opam exec ocamllsp -- --fallback-read-dot-merlin`
+rather than simply `ocamllsp --fallback-read-dot-merlin` because when you
+install OCaml-LSP with Opam the directory containing the `ocamllsp` executable
+won't be in your shell's `$PATH` variable unless you run `eval $(opam env)`
+before launching your editor and I _always_ forget to do this.
+Running the
+command with `opam exec` works in this case because `opam` is always in your
+`$PATH` and it knows how to find executables which were installed with Opam.
+Don't forget the `--` between `ocamllsp` and `--fallback-read-dot-merlin` or
+you'll be passing that flag to `opam` rather than to `ocamllsp`.

 Now I need a way to generate a `.merlin` file for my project.
 Since this already
 works for the generated Dune project as long as its `_build` directory is